JieYingWu/dvrk_action_embedding/README.md

 ## Usage:

-### 1. Modify the path and name of the source data in recieve_data.py (other seeting can refer to the code):
+### 1. Modify the path and name of the source data in 'recieve_data.py':
     data_root = {path_to_data}
     save_root = {path_to_save_folder}

     bag_name = {rosbag_name}

+     (other seeting can refer to the code)

 ### 2. Run the script